shahrukh-1052/Phishing_URL_Detection_Using_ML_and_Data_Visualization/README.md

 Key takeaways:
 - Extracted **length-based, character-based, and domain-related features** from phishing and legitimate URLs.
 - Performed **data preprocessing, visualization, and correlation analysis** to understand feature importance.
-- Trained multiple supervised ML models (Decision Tree, Random Forest, XGBoost, SVM, MLP) and an Autoencoder, then compared their performance.
+- Trained multiple supervised ML models (Decision Tree, Random Forest, SVM, MLP) and an Autoencoder, then compared their performance.
-- Identified **tree-based ensemble models (Random Forest, XGBoost)** as top performers for phishing detection.
+- Identified **tree-based ensemble models (Random Forest)** as top performers for phishing detection.
 - Saved the **best retrained model (`best_model_retrained.pkl`)** for future inference and deployment.

 This work lays a strong foundation for building **browser extensions, web applications, or APIs** that can perform **real-time phishing detection**.
 Future improvements can include WHOIS/domain age features, page content-based features, and deployment in security toolchains.